 For more information, scheduling and pre-procedure instructions, please call 951-769-2142.

-All services provided at San Gorgonio Memorial Hospital are accredited by The Joint Commission.
+All diagnostic imaging services provided at San Gorgonio Memorial Hospital include:

 Before Your Appointment